 The Tomatillo: Origin and Description

-This fruit is of Mexican origin and is a form of tomato.
-The tomatillo is grown in Mexico and in areas of South Texas.
-It is also grown commercially in various areas of the Western Hemisphere.
-Tomatillos are a wonderful source of Vitamin C. It is usually boiled or broiled and is used to create relishes and salsas.
-It has a tangy flavor and is a great condiment to a variety of Mexican dishes.
+Tomatillos are a wonderful source of Vitamin C. They are usually boiled or broiled, and they are used to create relishes and salsas.
+It has a tangy flavor and is a great condiment with a variety of Mexican dishes.

 - 1/2 cup white onion, chopped